-This occurs when water builds between the wheels of the vehicle and is not able to disperse resulting in the tyres losing contact with the road and loss of traction.
-A tyre in fairly good condition can disperse around 15 litres of water per second, the less tread of the tyre then the more this reduces.
+Aquaplaning occurs when water gets trapped under the wheels of your vehicle and is not able to disperse which results in the tyres losing road contact and traction.
+A tyre in reasonably good condition can disperse around 15 litres of water per second; however, as it gets worn out, the volume decreases dramatically.